ericmartell/MAGA/README.md

 ```
 Where *dataSource* is a *javax.sql.DataSource* and cache is a *com.ericdmartell.cache.Cache*, an abstract class implemented with whatever technology you'd like.
 I've provided a Memcached and Java HashMap implementation.

-orm has the following methods:
+MAGA has the following methods:
 * **load(Class clazz, long id)**: Returns object of Class with id.
 * **load(Class clazz, Collection<Long> ids)**: Returns list of objects of Class with provided ids.
 * **loadAll(Class clazz)**: Returns list of all objects of Class.